Neutral Beam Injection Heating (NBI)

 For Wendelstein 7-X two injector boxes with four ion sources each are planned with a technology based on the successful ASDEX Upgrade type.
 These injectors are not yet capable for steady state operation as some components will heat up.
 Instead 10 seconds lasting pulses are planned every 5 minutes during the otherwise ECRH heated plasmas.
 An R&D program aiming at steady state NBI is planned.

 Total NBI heating power will be 7 MW using hydrogen atoms with a particle energy of 55 keV.
 Using deuterium atoms in future campaigns - deuterium is hydrogen with an additional neutron in the nucleus - one reaches slightly higher particle energies, namely 60 keV and a total heating power of 10 MW.

-For the first physics experiment phase (OP1.2) one injector box equippped with two hydrogen sources was available and provided 1.7 MW to the plasma.
+In operation phase OP1.2b one injector box equippped with two hydrogen sources was available and provided about 3 MW to the plasma.
 It is planned to operate both injectors with two hydrogen ion sources each, starting with experiment phase OP2.1.